nighthawkcoders/teacher_portfolio/_posts/2023-12-04-CSSE-tri2-oop-multi-player.md

 ## Hacks

-An early step to building a multi player game requires thinking and structuring code so that data can be updated from server.
+An early step to building a multiplayer game requires thinking and structuring code so that data can be updated from the server.

 ### Review Elements and Data

-To abstract data to server, you must 1st study what that data might be.
-Then, selializing data into JSON.
-Inspecting on the browser enables developer to see some of the data describe in this article, here is Element data ...
+To abstract data to the server, you must 1st study what that data might be.
+Then, serializing data into JSON.
+Inspecting on the browser enables the developer to see some of the data described in this article, here is Element data ...

 ```xml
 <canvas id="background" width="754" height="331" style="width: 754px; height: 331px; position: absolute; left: 0px; top: 60px; filter: none;"></canvas>